pgorman/dangerjaunt/minirules.md

 #### 1. Cure Light Wounds\* ####

-This spell cures 1d6+1 hit points of damage.
+This spell heals 1d6+1 hit points of damage.
 Range: touch, duration: instant.

 #### 2. Detect Evil\* ####

-The caster detects evil creatures, or those with evil enchantments, intentions, thoughts, or auras within the spell's range.
+The caster detects any evil creatures within range, or individuals with evil enchantments, intentions, thoughts, or auras.
-Things like poison are not inherently evil, and cannot be detected by this spell.
+Things like poison are not inherently evil, and not detected.
 Range: 12'', duration: 1 hour.

 #### 3. Protection from Evil\* ####